CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/02_SAFe.md

-# Navigating the Scaled Agile Framework (SAFe)
+# Navigating the Scaled Agile Framework

 ## Introduction

-The Scaled Agile Framework (SAFe) is a knowledge base of proven, integrated principles, practices, and competencies for achieving business agility using Lean, Agile, and DevOps.
+The Scaled Agile Framework  is a knowledge base of proven, integrated principles, practices, and competencies for achieving business agility using Lean, Agile, and DevOps.
 It is an open-source framework available to everyone through the official SAFe website.
 This tutorial provides a structured guide to understanding and navigating the SAFe website, with a focus on the sections relevant to Product Management and Product Ownership.

 ## Understanding the Big Picture